pasdam/pasdam.github.io/content/blog/posts/aws_diagrams.md

 `inventory-config.yml`), configure the AWS credentials needed to pull the data, generate the inventory and then the diagram, which is then finally stored as artifact.

+## Conclusion

+Automating the generation of infrastructure diagrams with tools like `infra-inspector` offers significant advantages in terms of time savings, accuracy, and maintaining up-to-date documentation.
+By integrating this process into your CI/CD pipelines, you can ensure that your diagrams always reflect the current state of your AWS environment.
+This tutorial provides a practical introduction to using `infra-inspector`, but there's much more to explore, including advanced configuration options, support for additional AWS services, and further customization possibilities.

+To delve deeper into the capabilities of infra-inspector, explore its full feature set, and access the most up-to-date information, I encourage you to visit the official documentation at https://infra-inspector.github.io/.
+There you'll find comprehensive documentation, detailed configuration guides, and potentially more advanced use cases to further enhance your infrastructure visualization and documentation efforts.